sssurii/laravel-ics/README.md

 	//Optional
 	$ics_file->setOrganizer('Surinder', 'sssurii.dev@gmail.com');
 ```
-If you want cancel already sent invitation, use below code:
+If you want cancel already sent invitation, use additional code to above:

 ```
 	//Optional
 	$ics_file->markEventCancel();
 ```
+**Note:** If want to cancel an already sent invitation, you must use same `uid` which was used in invitation you need to cancel.

 ## Help / Support
 For bug reports, please [open an issue on GitHub](https://github.com/sssurii/laravel-ics/issues/new).